ivo-nikolaev/test-simple-A1/README.md

     >npm run test

-4 - To run the project on you local machine:
+4 - To run the project on your local machine:

     >npm run serve